Nathn/MasterQuizz/README.md

 ((sudo apt-get install python3.10 python3.11 && sudo ln -sf /usr/bin/python3.10 /usr/bin/python && sudo ln -sf /usr/bin/python3.10 /usr/bin/python3) || echo "python install failed") && ((sudo apt-get install npm || echo "npm install failed") && (sudo npm install -g n || echo "n install failed") && (sudo n 16.18.1 || echo "n version change failed") && sudo npm install)
 ```

+## Set up environment(s)
+Edit `frontend/environments/environment.ts` to add Firebase credentials.
+These should have Google authentification set up in [your console](console.firebase.google.com).
+If you plan to run a production server, duplicate the environment.ts file into a new `environment.prod.ts` with production credentials, a reliable `encryptionKey` and `production` set to `true`.
+You can also have a `environment.prodhttp.ts` if you want to support `http://` in production.

 ## Development server

 Run `npm run dev` for a development frontend+backend.
 Navigate to `http://localhost:8080/`.
 The application will automatically reload if you change any of the source files.